 The primary function of a sensor network is to enable information gathering.
 The simplest strategy is to have all sensors provide a continuous stream of all the data that they gather to a sink node.
-However, for many classes of applications where only a small subset of the collected information is likely to be useful to end-users, the simple approach can become very inefficient.
-Researchers have therefore advocated the use of data-centric techniques which allow for efficient innetwork storage and retrieval of named data using queries [1].
-A number of data-centric querying and routing techniques have been proposed and examined in recent years: directed diffusion [2], TAG/TinyDB [3], rumor routing [4], hash-based data centric storage [5], hybrid push-pull [8], comb-needles [9], ACQUIRE [10], TTL-based expanding search [11], [12].
+However, for many classes of applications where only a small subset of the collected information is likely to be useful to end-users, this simple approach can become very inefficient.
+Researchers have therefore advocated the use of data-centric techniques which allow for efficient in-network storage and retrieval of named data using queries [1].
+A number of data-centric querying and routing techniques have been proposed and examined in recent years: directed diffusion [2], TAG/TinyDB [3], rumor routing [4], hash-based